HCDE 590–591 Capstone · MindOS

 A behavioral system.
 Not just an app.

-Project Rewire detects prolonged scrolling, prompts through a personality-matched avatar, and redirects users into one of three challenge types — all dismissable, all on their terms.
+Project Rewire detects prolonged scrolling, prompts through a personality-matched avatar, and redirects users into one of three challenge types — all dismissible, all on their terms.

 Feature 01